 Centrifugal juicers are hands-down the most common and popular juicers in the market, thanks to their cheap pricing.
-This type of juicer spins the ingredients inside the juicing bowl at high speed, using metal blades.
+This is a type of juicer that spins the ingredients inside the juicing bowl at high speed, using metal blades.
 A centrifugal juicer earns its name from the fact that it utilizes centrifugal force to extract juices from the ingredients.

 How Does A Centrifugal Juicer Work?

 Centrifugal juicers have a spinning blade or a cutting disk that tears and shreds the ingredients at high speed.
 The shredded pulp continues to spin around inside the juicing bowl rapidly with the blades, pressing against the fine mesh on the outer edges.
 The centrifugal force generated from the spinning motion forces the liquids (juices) to separate from the solids.

 The wire mesh strains out the juice, leaving only the solid pulp inside the juicing bowl.
 The juice then trickles down and is delivered through an outlet spout.
 Many centrifugal juicers have a juice container to hold the juice rather than pouring it out instantly.

 As you can see, the juicing technique used in a centrifugal juicer is very similar to that in a mixer grinder.
 This is how many mixer grinders also double as juicers – they come with a juicer cup that you can equip to extract juices from fruits and vegetables.

 However, a key difference between centrifugal juicers and juicer mixer grinders is that the latter does not deliver the juice exclusively.
 You’d have to use a strainer to separate the juice by filtering out the solid pulp.
 This makes centrifugal juicers a much better choice for juicing purposes.

 Advantages Of Centrifugal Juicer